SMUGLER79/Audit-Verification-Workflow/README.md

 # Vulnerable Smart Contract Verification Lab

-A smart contract security analysis lab focused on detecting and demonstrating common vulnerabilities in Solidity-based Ethereum contracts.
+A smart contract security analysis focused on detecting and demonstrating common vulnerabilities in Solidity-based Ethereum contracts.
 This lab simulates real-world DeFi exploit scenarios and insecure Web3 development practices using static and dynamic analysis tools such as Slither, Mythril, and Remix IDE.

 This project offers a step-by-step setup and demonstration of vulnerable smart contract development, vulnerability discovery, and automated analysis techniques.
 It is designed for cybersecurity researchers, blockchain developers, and smart contract auditors seeking practical exposure to Ethereum security pitfalls, audit tools, and best practices.